Maximal and Borel Anosov representations in $Sp(4,\mathbb{R})$: Introduction.

 \begin{thm} Every representation $\rho:\Gamma_g\to \Sp(4,\R)$ of a surface group that is maximal and Borel Anosov is Hitchin.

 \end{thm}

-The set of Hitchin representations was characterized by Labourie and Guichard as the set of Borel Anosov representations whose associated boundary map is hyperconvex.
-In Section \ref{sec:Hyperconvex}, in order to prove Theorem \ref{thm:mainSp4}, we prove that maximal and Borel Anosov representations of surface groups in $\Sp(4,\R)$ are hyperconvex.
+Borel Anosov representations come with a natural \emph{boundary map} from the Gromov boundary $\partial \Gamma_g$ of $\Gamma_g$ into the space of full flags.
+The set of Hitchin representations was characterized by Labourie \cite{LabourieHyperconvexity} and Guichard \cite{GuichardHyperconvexity} as the set of Borel Anosov representations whose associated boundary map is \emph{hyperconvex}.
+In order to prove Theorem \ref{thm:mainSp4}, we prove that maximal and Borel Anosov representations of surface groups in $\Sp(4,\R)$ are hyperconvex.

-The hyperconvexity conditions $H_k$ play a role in a paper from Pozzetti, Sambarino and Wienhard \cite{pozzetti2020conformality}, see Definition \ref{defn:Hn}.
-They show that if a representation satisfies property $H_k$, then the $k$-th boundary map associated with $\rho$ has $\mathcal{C}^1$ image and has a derivative prescribed by the $(k-1)$ and $(k+1)$-th boundary maps, see Theorem \ref{thm:SmoothBoundary}.
-We recall this result and some of it's consequences in Section \ref{sec:Smooth}.
+More generaly we consider the hyperconvexity conditions $H_k$ in any dimension, which are conditions satisfied by an open set of $\lbrace k-1,k,k+1\rbrace$-Anosov representations, see Definition \ref{defn:Hn}.
+Pozzetti-Sambarino-Wienhard \cite{pozzetti2020conformality} showed that if a representation satisfies property $H_k$, then the boundary map associated with $\rho$ in the Grassmanian of $k$-planes has $\mathcal{C}^1$ image and has a derivative prescribed by the boundary maps in the Grassmanians of $(k-1)$-planes and $(k+1)$-planes, see Theorem \ref{thm:SmoothBoundary}.
+We recall this result and some of its consequences in Section \ref{sec:Smooth}.

 In Section \ref{sec:MaximalityHn} we use this result to prove the following characterization of maximal representation that are $\{n-1,n\}$-Anosov in $\Sp(2n,\R)$.